blogc/blogc/maint/README.md

   $ ./download_release.py
   ```
   This requires my (rafaelmartins) personal GPG key to sign files.
 If someone else needs to publish a release, please edit the script to add new GPG key and announce it in the blog post and GitHub release.
 - Grab files from `releases/0.19.0` (replace version) and upload to GitHub release draft, including `.asc` files.
-The `.src.rpm` files can be omited.
+The `.src.rpm` and tarballs with debs can be omited.
 - Publish release on GitHub.
 - Fix blog post DATE, commit and push.